irevich/PSh-Game_Stats/README.md

  - npm install
  - node .\import_postgres.js

 This commands will create the tables in database.
-To see the tables and their fields more in detail, you can go to the file "create_tables_postgres.sql" in the "import_tables_db" folder.
+To see the tables and their fields more in detail, you can go to the file "create_tables_postgres.sql" in the "create_tables_db" folder, inside the "backend" directory.
 The "import_postgres.js" script basically executes that SQL file.

 Once you have executed this commands, you will see in the terminal the following messages :
 - "Connected to PostgreSQL database"